-Though one can visit neighboring Tharu villages in Chitwan, the major interesting focus of Chitwan is still the exploration of the Chitwan National Park.
+Chitwan National Park is the focus of all who come to this area.
+Yet not to be overlooked, the village of Tharu just outside of Chitwan is a gem to be explored if time allows before or after entering the park.
 The flora and fauna of Chitwan makes it a great place for nature lovers.
-Chitwan has over 50 different species of mammals, 400 different species of birds, and 65 different types of butterflies in its hardwood Sal forests, reverie vegetation, and "elephant grass" savannah.
-More than 70 different species of grass grow here.
+Chitwan has over 50 different species of mammals, 400 different species of birds, and 65 different types of butterflies in its hardwood Sal forests.
+Chitwan also boasts an expansive elephant grass savannah perfect for wildlife viewing.
+Moreover 70 other species of grass grow here too.
 The most famous wildlife in Chitwan is perhaps the single-horned Asian rhinoceros.
-A few decades ago, their number had fallen to less than 100, but recent count puts them at 400.
-These animals have thick armor like hide that is hard to penetrate even with a bullet.
+A few decades ago, their number had fallen to less than 100, but at present there are roughly 400.
+These animals are similar to their cousins in Africa and have a thick armor-like hide that is hard to penetrate.
 A fully grown animal can be as tall as 180cm.
-In spite of army protection for these animals and severe punishment for harming them, rhino poaching is still a problem as every organ of the animal carries some (probably superstitious) value.
+Chitwan also contains tigers.
+Nonetheless it is rare if not impossible to see one.
 A male tiger requires almost 60km space, and a female one requires a third of it.
 Chitwan is simply not big enough to handle many tigers.
-It is rare for one to actually see a tiger, though looking for one is an interesting part of the trip.
+Fortunately, part of the safari fun is looking for one.
 Other wild mammals one may see are leopards, various types of deer, monkeys, sloth bear, and antelope.

-Royal Bardia National Park is the largest park in the lowland Terrai, covering an area of 968 sq.km.
-The park situated in Nepal’s Western Terrai was established to protect representative ecosystems and conserve tiger and its prey species.
-Initially, a small area was gazetted as the Royal Karnali Wildlife Reserve in 1976.
-When this area was protected, approximately 1500 people of the Babai valley were resettled outside the park allowing the vegetation and wildlife to flourish.
+In the lowlands of Terai lies Bardia National Park covering an area of 968 sq.km.
+The park is situated in Nepal’s Western Terai region and was established to protect the representative ecosystems and conserve tigers and their prey species.
+Once called Royal Karnali Wildlife Reserve this area came under further protection and approximately 1500 people of the Babai valley were resettled outside the park allowing the vegetation and wildlife to flourish.
 In 1982, it was renamed as Royal Bardia Wildlife Reserve, and in 1984 it was extended to its current size.
 The reserve was given the status of a National Park in 1988.
-Greater One-horned Rhinoceros were translocated from Royal Chitwan National Park in 1986, 1991, and 1999.
+Greater One-horned Rhinoceros were translocated from Chitwan National Park in 1986, 1991, and 1999.

 Explore the finest selection of Jungle safari in nepal